Research projects

 Suicide in former service personnel

-*NEW* findings from the first phase of the study published as a pre-print, so not yet peer-reviewed.
+*NEW* findings from the first phase of the study published in PLOS Medicine.

 This study, with the Ministry of Defence, aims to investigate suicide amongst those who have left the UK Armed Forces, and to make comparisons with serving personnel and the general population.
 The study will update our previous work from 2009, which showed although the overall rate of suicide was not greater than that in the general population, the risk of suicide in young men who had left the Armed Forces was 2-3 times higher than in the same age groups in the general population.
 Since this study was carried out there has been no systematic investigation of suicide in UK veterans.